Marketing Pet Peeves

 Hopefully cold calling will one day disappear, but until then perhaps those who do it can start to get good at it and realize that those they are interrupting have other things going on.
 If you are lucky enough to get a moment of their time, be brief, mention one value proposition (i.e. of value to the person you are calling), respect their time, and try to set up a convenient time to talk.
 One colleague mentioned that a cold caller got upset because he hadn’t reviewed their unsolicited information yet.

-Another pet peeve noted was when the same company calls you twice in the same day, after you’ve already said no the first time.
+Another pet peeve noted was when the same company calls you or emails you twice in the same day, after you’ve already said no the first time.
 No does mean no!
 One person suggested medication or hospitalization for those that don’t understand this.
 The auto generated calls are particularly annoying to me.
-You can always see them coming: it starts with an 800# or unknown caller on the caller id, then if you do pick up you get the delay before anyone speaks.
-It’s in that moment that I usually hang up because I know what’s next.
-But if I do happen to answer and say, “hello, this is Lori Williams, can I help you?” , I have to endure the pause, followed by the scripted message I just heard a few hours ago.
+You used to be able to see them coming when these callers only used 800 or 888 numbers, but now they can make it look like it’s a local call.
+If you do happen to pick up, you usually get the delay before anyone speaks.
+It’s in that moment that I usually hang up because I know what’s next — an unwanted sales call for something I’m not interested in.

 Another person mentioned that they don’t like it when events start or end after the allocated time.
 Respecting other people’s time means beginning on time, for those who are there, and not waiting for those who aren’t.
 And it means ending on time for those who have appointments after.